CodeURJC-DAW-2024-25/webapp04/README.md

 ### Prerequisites
 - Ensure you have access to a machine with an internet connection and SSH (Secure Shell) installed.
 This is standard on most Linux and MacOS systems, and available on Windows through tools like PowerShell or Git Bash.
 - You must be connected to the university's network directly or via MyApps to access the virtual machine.
 - Make sure you have the private key (`appWeb04.key`) downloaded on your local machine and have set the appropriate permissions.
-For Linux/MacOS users, this can be done with the command `chmod 600 prAppWeb11.key`.
 Windows users may need to adjust permissions by following the guides provided in these links: [Microsoft vscode-remote release issue #1619](https://github.com/microsoft/vscode-remote-release/issues/1619#issuecomment-760990038), [Anuj Varma's SSH on Windows guide](https://www.anujvarma.com/ssh-on-windows-permissions-for-private-key-too-open/).

 ### Deployment Steps
 1. Open a terminal on your system and use the following command to connect to the virtual machine.